srobo/website/_posts/2020-07-25-post-competition.md

 This tie for first place lead to a tie-breaker match, played between the same four teams though with their starting corners changed.
 Once again the reliability of these four robots showed, with each collecting a token inside the one minute mark.
-In the end it was JAMDynamics robot which was able to collect three silver tokens, including one stolen from Hills Road Sixth Form College second teams' scoring zone, which took victory.
+In the end it was JAMDynamics' robot which was able to collect three silver tokens, including one stolen from Hills Road Sixth Form College second teams' scoring zone, which took victory.